indygreg/PyOxidizer/python-oxidized-importer/docs/oxidized_importer_packed_resources.rst

 Python Packed Resources
 =======================

-PyOxidizer has defined a custom data format for storing resources useful to the execution of a Python interpreter.
+This project has defined a custom data format for storing resources useful to the execution of a Python interpreter.
 We call this data format *Python packed resources*.